emanuelefavero/framer-motion/README.md

 # Framer Motion

-This is a cheat sheet project repo for [Framer Motion](https://www.framer.com/motion/).
+This is a cheat sheet project repo for [Motion](https://motion.dev/).
 It is built with Next.js, Typescript and Tailwind CSS.

 ## Getting Started